 I passed the La Rochelle on my way home from my volunteer work this past Sunday, and I saw a woman sitting on the stoop of a building across from La Rochelle.
 She was sobbing.
 "What could the nanny have been thinking?" she wondered aloud!
 "If she needed help, we are neighborhood people; couldn't someone have helped her?"

-Even though the La Rochelle is only four blocks from where I live (and I do not live in a luxury building, nor do folks I know personally), it is well out of earshot of the jackhammers doing the aforementioned renovation on my street, and the building where I live is out of earshot of the haunting screams of Ms. Krim.
+Even though the La Rochelle is only four blocks from where I live (and I do not live in a luxury building), it is well out of earshot of the jackhammers doing the aforementioned renovation on my street, and the building where I live is out of earshot of the haunting screams of Ms. Krim.
 I grieve for her, particularly as I spend time in my garden, knowing that one of her daughters, as well as her son, will never again (among many things), see sweet birds, as I am able to do.

 And on the afternoon I wrote this post, which was November Second, a day that happens to be the Feast of All Souls, I especially prayed for the Krim's to have strength and hoped that the family would somehow get through this and ultimately enjoy life with their surviving daughter.